emard/esp32ecp5/README.md

     read flash from 0x200000 length 0xE00000 to file readflash.bit
     dfu-util -s 0xF200000:0xE00000:leave -U readflash.bit

+# Dual USB-SERIAL

+This should be integrated into dfu.py in the future.
+Creates two USB-SERIAL ports: ttyACM0 for micropython prompt, ttyACM1 for communication with FPGA.

+Install "usb-device-cdc"

+    mpremote mip install usb-device-cdc

+Run dual USB-SERIAL from linux commandline

+    mpremote run --no-follow dualusbserial.py

+Default USB will disappear and two new USB-SERIAL ports will appear:

+    ttyACM0 for micrpython prompt
+    ttyACM1 for FPGA (115200 8N1)

 # Releasing

 This is developer's procedure how to upload.